This page will provide you with an overview of the passenger rail travel options available in the Pioneer Valley region of Western Massachusetts.

 Passenger rail service in our region is operated by Amtrak.

 The regional hub for passenger rail and intercity bus service in the region is Springfield Union Station.
-Frequent Amtrak service from this station is available to points south in Connecticut and onward along the Northeast Corridor to New York City, Washington and Virginia.
+Frequent Amtrak service from Springfield is available to points south in Connecticut and onward along the Northeast Corridor to New York City, Washington and Virginia.

 North-south service in the valley is provided by Amtrak’s Vermonter service which travels through the region once a day in each direction in the afternoon.